 You spend time and money hiring enthusiastic, talented employees at your nonprofit… only to see them leave for more lucrative work.
-How can nonprofits like yours find quality people and keep them from moving on?
+In 2018, employee turnover at nonprofit workplaces averaged 12%.
+With a strong economy providing more job options in other industries, how can nonprofits like yours find quality people and keep them from moving on?
 The key is employee engagement.

 But what exactly does this term mean?
 An engaged employee is one who is emotionally and intellectually committed to your organization; they feel a profound connection to their company.
 The more connected they are, the more productive and effective they will be in their work.

 So how do you increase employee engagement?
 It starts with getting the right people.

 In an industry of limited budgets, it’s easy to see the role that money and opportunity play in filling your job openings.
 Only 15% of nonprofit organizations have a recruitment budget, making it difficult for them to find qualified candidates.
 There’s a tight labor market with fewer people actively looking for work.
 So it’s time to step up your recruiting game.
 Gone are the days of posting a job opening and seeing the applications roll in.

 The good news: Despite what you might think, you don’t need a big recruitment budget to find qualified people.
 In fact, you probably have at least a few options that are absolutely free!
 (PS – You can learn more about today’s recruiting methods in our post about recruitment marketing.)